Add Your Heading Text Here

 • The backpacker’s campsite offers a good location to camp the night before catching the early morning buses from the Valley and to the numerous Yosemite wilderness trailheads.

-• Lodging and camping around Yosemite are in short supply, especially at this late hour.
+• Lodging and camping around Yosemite are in short supply.
 Finding ways to commute from random lodging and camping sites into and out of the park to trailheads, and/or to the early morning Valley-based hiker shuttles, is a massive hurdle in itself, if not impossible.

-• Wilderness permits must be picked up in person the day before or the day of, yet the resources are not available to allow doing so (campgrounds, public transit, etc.).
-The Valley Backpackers Campground provided a perfect location for all of these hurdles to be cleared logically, the day prior, shops to pick things up last minute, and public transportation options to get you to most trailheads on the day of your permit.
-(Note that these trailhead shuttles depart before the Wilderness Permit office opens, making it almost impossible to use these shuttles and pick up your required physical permit the same day.)
+• Wilderness permits must be picked up in person the day before or the day of and the Valley Backpackers Campground provided a perfect location for all of these hurdles to be cleared logically, the day prior, shops to pick things up last minute, and public transportation options to get you to most trailheads on the day of your permit.
+(Note that these trailhead shuttles depart before the Wilderness Permit office opens, making it almost impossible to both use these shuttles and pick up your required physical permit the same day.)

-Lasting Adventures is a 501(c)(3) public benefit non-profit with a mission to foster environmental stewardship, teach responsible recreation, and provide opportunities for personal growth through the facilitation of impactful wilderness experiences.
+Lasting Adventures is a 501(c)(3) public benefit non-profit with a mission to foster environmental stewardship, teach responsible recreation, and provide opportunities for personal growth by facilitating impactful wilderness experiences.
 Lasting Adventures has been operating in Yosemite for 30 years and is one of the largest users within the Yosemite wilderness.
-Lasting Adventures has depended on these campgrounds for our groups at the start and end of our trips.
-We are looking forward to working with the park to reopen this vital campground for the summer season.
-We have also volunteered to help manage/service this campground if needed.✌️
+Like tens of thousands of backpackers every summer season, Lasting Adventures has depended on these campgrounds for our groups at the start and end of our trips.
+We are grateful that the Yosemite administration heard the concerns and will now have the Yosemite Valley Backpackers Campground open as usual.

 Trips by Destination